YourRoots by Genomelink

 Children(s): Hannah Smith

-The story of Hannah Judd began in 1681 in Farmington, Hartford County, Connecticut, United States of America.
+Hannah Judd was born in 1681 in Farmington, Hartford County, Connecticut, United States of America, the child of Benjamin Judd Sr And Mary Lewis.
 Hannah Judd married Gershom Smith, and had children including Hannah Smith.
 Hannah Judd passed away in 1713 in Waterbury, Connecticut, USA.

 Find more search results for Hannah Judd